-Most of us prefer to take the lift or the escalators at offices, malls, and other places instead of the stairs.
-These also limit our movements and can add to excess weight gain.
+Most of us prefer to take the lift or the escalator at office, malls, and other places instead of the stairs even if we don’t have a limiting health condition.

 Using the stairs instead of the lifts, walking in the park, and avoiding the use of vehicles for short distances are some of the easiest ways to make sure our bodies get some form of exercise.

-2. Influence Of Fast-Food Restaurants And Food Advertising
+2. The Lure Of Fast Food Joints And Food Advertising

-Working individuals prefer to eat food from fast-food restaurants because it is cheap and easily available.
-These foods are poor in nutrients that the body requires.
-They are fattening and result in overweight.4
+These foods are rich in calories but poor in the nutrients that your body requires.
+They are also fattening and result in overweight and obesity.6

-The term “socioeconomic status” is generally used to identify a person’s status with respect to others based on characteristics such as income, qualifications, type of occupation, and where they live.
+Have you ever thought that your risk of or propensity toward obesity can also depend on your socioeconomic status (SES)?
+Your “socioeconomic status” refers to your status with respect to others based on characteristics such as income, qualifications, type of occupation, and where you live.

 Our environment, lifestyle, and food habits depend on how healthy we are and is closely linked to obesity.
 Adequate physical activities and healthy food consumption are important to stay healthy.